MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `consumingWalletAddress`: This is the address of the consuming wallet, as a 40-digit hexadecimal number prefixed by "0x".

 * `currentSchemaVersion`: This will be a version number for the database schema represented as an ordinal numeral.
 This will always be the same for a given version of Node.
 If you upgrade your Node, and the new Node wants to see a later schema version in the database, it will migrate your existing data to the new schema and update its schema version.
 If this attempt fails for some reason, this value can be used to diagnose the issue.

 * `earningWalletAddressOpt`: The wallet address for the earning wallet.
 This is not secret, so if you don't get this field, it's because it hasn't been set yet.

-* `gasPrice`: The Node will not pay more than this number of wei for gas to complete a transaction.
+* `gasPrice`: The Node will not pay more than this number of Gwei for gas to complete a transaction.

 * `neighborhoodMode`: The neighborhood mode being currently used, this parameter has nothing to do with descriptors which may have been used in order to set the Node's nearest neighborhood.
 It is only informative, to know what mode is running at the moment.
 This value is ever present since the creation of the database.

 * `startBlock`: When the Node scans for incoming payments, it can't scan the whole blockchain: that would take much too long.
 So instead, it scans starting from wherever it left off last time.
 This block number is where